localstack/docs/content/en/user-guide/cloud-sandbox/application-previews/index.md

 This feature is currently only available for GitHub repositories that use GitHub Actions.

 {{< callout >}}
-Application Preview is offered as a **preview** feature and under active development.
+Application Preview is offered as a **preview** feature and is under active development.
 {{< /callout >}}

 ## Getting started